 In streaming systems the content distribution network routes streams based on interests registered by the consuming entities.
 In hierarchical streaming, the dissemination is also predicated on the resolution of hierarchical dependencies between various streams.
 Entities specify explicit wildcards, in addition to the implicit ones in place, to further control the types of streams within a given hierarchy that should be routed to them.
-In this paper we describe our algorithm (hashingbased) for hierarchical streaming.
-We contrast our algorithm with two other approaches - using trees and regular expressions - to organize, evaluate and enforce support for wildcards in hierarchical streaming.
+We investigate three approaches to organize, evaluate and enforce support for wildcards in hierarchical streaming.
 In our evaluation of these algorithms we are especially interested in three factors: performance, ability to cope with flux, and memory consumption.
 Comprehensive benchmarks for these algorithms, in this paper, will enable system designers to harness the best algorithm, which satisfies their hierarchical streaming requirements.

-Keywords: streaming systems, hierarchical streaming, content distribution networks, pub/sub, middleware
+Keywords: streaming systems, hierarchical streaming, content distribution networks, pub/sub systems, middleware